cayhorstmann/codecheck2/build-instructions.md

 If ```REGION=$(aws configure get region)``` shows up to be the incorrect region, check out this link https://docs.aws.amazon.com/general/latest/gr/apprunner.html and set your region to the correct one by typing ```REGION = your-region```

-From here, we want to create a IAM Accesss Role Name and a temporary file.
+From here, we want to create a IAM Accesss Role Name.
 We will then attach our policy arn to our role.
 You can find the arn by running ```aws iam list-roles```.
 Find the role name you created and you’ll see it’s arn.
 ```
 export TP_FILE=$(mktemp)
-export ROLE_NAME=your-access-role-name
+export ROLE_NAME=AppRunnerECRAccessRole
 cat <<EOF | tee $TP_FILE
 {
     "Version": "2012-10-17",
+    "Statement":
-  "Statement": [
+    [
         {
             "Effect": "Allow",
-      "Principal": {
-        "Service": "build.apprunner.amazonaws.com"
+            "Action": [
+                "ecr:GetDownloadUrlForLayer",
+                "ecr:BatchGetImage",
+                "ecr:DescribeImages",
+                "ecr:GetAuthorizationToken",
+                "ecr:BatchCheckLayerAvailability"
+            ],
+            "Principal":{
+                "AWS": "iam::aws:policy/service-role/AWSAppRunnerServicePolicyForECRAccess"
             },
-      "Action": "sts:AssumeRole"
+            "Resource": [
+                "*"
+            ]
         }
     ]
 }
 EOF